mgrube753/bachelor-thesis/20_experiments/README.md

 ## Todo

+- [ ] Add Bloom descriptions and verbs to exp2_rubric.md
 - [ ] Create analysis_quantitative.py script for cosine similarity and LLM-based content adherence ratings
 - [ ] Create analysis_qualitative.py script for LLM-based evaluation based on a rubric
 - [ ] Expert ratings with this rubric for qualitative evaluation are also missing